xcalibur839/GoogleDynDNS/README.md

 # DynamicDNS
-eNom Dynamic IP Updater Project
+Google Dynamic IP Updater Project

+Update your (sub)domain with Google Domains to point to a Dynamic IP Address.